citusdata/citus_docs/reference/configuration.rst

 citus.multi_task_query_log_level (enum)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-Sets a log-level for any queries which generates more than one task (i.e. which hits more than one shard).
-This is useful during a multi-tenant application migration, as one can choose to error or warn for such queries, to find them and add a tenant_id filter to them.
+Sets a log-level for any query which generates more than one task (i.e. which hits more than one shard).
+This is useful during a multi-tenant application migration, as you can choose to error or warn for such queries, to find them and add a tenant_id filter to them.
 This parameter can be set at runtime and is effective on the coordinator.
 The default value for this parameter is 'off'.